Sign InSign Up

 What if i am a sociopath?

-It’s also important, to be honest with your loved ones and friends about your condition and let them know, how you feel and what they can do to help you.
+Be transparent with your loved ones and friends about your condition and communicate your feelings and what they can do to support you.

 How can I tell if a friend has a sociopath personality?